gilch/drython/README.md

 ```
 It's no worse than the decorator version in terms of length, but this version is an expression.
 That means you can put the whole thing in a function call or a lambda body and it still works,
 unlike the decorator version, which is made of statements.

-You could also take an arbitrary
-number of lambdas using a `*args` parameter to make more complex control structures like a
+You could also take an arbitrary number of lambdas using a `*args` parameter to make more complex
-switch/case.
+control structures like a switch/case.
 This is much more difficult with decorators.

 Unfortunately, lambdas in Python can't contain statements,
 so even with `do` they can't work as general code bocks.
 Or can they?

-With drython's statement module, they can.
+With DRYthon's statement module, they can.

 The statement module contains expression substitutes for every
 Python statement that isn't already an expression.
 They work in lambdas.
 They work in `eval()`.
-They're pretty handy in drython's executable data structures,
+They're pretty handy in DRYthon's executable data structures,
 which therefore don't need to handle statement code.
 This makes them a lot simpler than AST, and therefore easier to use.